szgaljic/f6/content/docs/getting-started.md

 - Ignoring **Volatility** may result in rigid solutions that are costly to adapt as requirements shift.
 - Underestimating **Resiliency** can lead to catastrophic failures in production environments—impacting businesses when they least expect it.

+## Trade-offs

+Trade-offs are an inherent part of software development, where every decision involves balancing competing priorities.
+These decisions occur at both high and low levels, influencing everything from system architecture to individual features.
+High-level trade-offs, such as choosing a fast/simple design for a feature versus loger-term/complex design, are often visible and easier to grasp.
+However, low-level trade-offs, like selecting a specific software component, can have cascading impacts that require technical expertise to fully understand.

+For **stakeholders and business leaders**, it’s on your to be curious and attentive to these trade-offs.
+Ask questions, probe for clarity, and seek to understand the implications of decisions being made.
+Doing so helps uncover potential risks and ensures alignment with broader goals.

+For **implementation team members**, remember that you are not alone in making these trade-offs.
+It is your responsibility to translate the technical nuances and potential impacts of these decisions into terms that stakeholders can understand.
+By bridging this gap, you help improve collaboration and ensure that trade-offs are intentional and aligned with the project’s objectives.

 ## Next Steps